 In light of the coronavirus pandemic, RTA is working hard to maintain strong service and healthy conditions aboard our buses.
 We recommend checking our website daily for service updates as your travel plans could be affected by temporary route and schedule changes.
 Thank you for your patience as we work together for a common goal of resuming normal service.
-See below to learn more about service adjustments, what we are doing to keep you safe and what you can do to stay healthy.
+See below to learn more about what we are doing to keep you safe and what you can do to stay healthy.

 RTA PARTNERS WITH DOZENS OF AGENCIES NATIONWIDE ON HEALTH AND SAFETY PROGRAM